Skip to content

 Colonies of friendly bacteria in the gut are our first line of defence against ingested bacteria and viruses.
 These friendly bacteria can ‘communicate’ with our immune cells, and help to keep us healthy.
 If this protective barrier of friendly bacteria isn't strong enough then we are more susceptible to picking up viruses and infections.

 So, if you suspect your child may have lower levels of friendly bacteria, it is worth looking at ways of increasing them.
-A daily probiotic supplement containing the right strains for an infant gut is an easy way to do this.
+Daily probiotics for kids containing the right strains for an infant gut are an easy way to do this.

-You might consider strains such as Bifidobacterium breve M-16V®, Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33, and Bifidobacterium bifidum Rosell-71, which have been shown in clinical research to support children's health2.
+You might consider strains such as Bifidobacterium breve M-16V®, Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33, and Bifidobacterium bifidum Rosell-71, which have been shown in clinical research to support children's health3.

 Children respond to stress in exactly the same way as adults do, with an increase in stress hormones, such as adrenaline and cortisol.
 If these hormones are elevated over a long period of time, it results in a suppression of the immune system.

-Making just a few small changes can have a big impact on your child’s health, allowing them to sail through the school term bug-free.
+Making just a few small changes can have a big impact on your child’s health, bringing you improved peace of mind, and confidence sending them in to school each day.

 Wishing you and your family the best of health in the upcoming back-to-school season!